 “I didn’t have any money, so I couldn’t go in the store,” she said.
 “Just let me in, please?
 Before I catch pneumonia?”

 The hair on the back of my neck stood up, but not from the rain.
 I was a hunter, an apex predator, but I did not feel in control of this situation.
 I felt like prey, just before the snare tightened around my neck.

 When I was on the hunt, I took care to stalk my victim from a distance for many days, learning their habits and finding the right moment to approach them.
 You might think I did most of my work at night, but the truth is I hunted in broad daylight, approaching my targets in crowded places.
 Places where they felt safe.
 It was disarming.

-My jacket was zipped, so I shifted the ice cream to my other hand and unbuckled the strap on my knife.
+I shifted the ice cream to my other hand and unbuckled the strap on my knife.

 Anna grew annoyed by my indecision to take the bait, letting out a frustrated sigh.